 There are many applications of such discovered knowledge.
 For Web personalization as such, for predicting users’ behavior, for caching web pages to memory, as important input when changing design of website or making some business decisions such e.g. about market segmentation.

-We apply discovered knowledge about users’ behavior to recommendation task and evaluate gain from combination of behavioral patterns for global community with patterns discovered for smaller communities against approach where we use only patterns discovered for global community in this specific task.
+We apply discovered knowledge about users’ behavior in recommendation task and evaluate gain from combination of behavioral patterns for global community with patterns discovered for smaller communities against approach where we use only patterns discovered for global community in this specific task.

 The paper is organized as follows.
 In §2, we review three related research directions.
 In §3, we describe method for mining global and group behavioral patterns over data stream and use them in recommendation task.
 In §4, we describe methodology of experiments and data we used to evaluate proposed method and simultaneously results we observed.
 We conclude the paper in §5.